abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_7_Control_Flow/Section_7.md

 - ***goto***: Is avilable in C, has two part the goto and label name, label is named following the same convention used in naming a variable.

 - Should never need to use it, it was used in FORTRAN and BASIC, which can come now to an habit.

+## For loop

+- ***Counter controlled loop***: Repiting the statement block a given numer of times

+- ***Sentinel control loop***: The number of times the loop is repeated can depend on when a condition is met.

+- ***for loop***: Mostly used as a counter but can also be a sentinel, it most be given 3 values, the variable, the condition and the accion.

+- *for(variable, condition, accion to variable)*.

+- ***Variable***: Usually sets an initial value to a loop control variable which will be local.

+- ***Condition***: Logical expression evaluation to true or false, determinates wheter the loops should continue as long as the value is true.

+- ***Action***: Executed at the end of each loop iteration, usually an increment or decrement of the condition, can modify several variable, just need to be separated by  ','.

+- ***Infinite loop***: There is no obligation to put any parameters in the loop statement, sometime useful for monitoring data or listening for connections.